Human Diversity (HD)

 6. Select Search and the available courses will be displayed

 Students may apply to fulfill the HD requirement through a co-curricular activity.
 These criteria apply to experiences that meet the HD curricular requirement and describe the characteristics of the experience, the steps a student must follow to petition the experience for approval, and the number and types of assignments students must submit to satisfy the requirement.
+Some activities that have been previously approved include:

 Before the Individual Activity:

-Complete the Individual Activity:
+During the Individual Activity:

 After the Individual Activity:

-1. Students must submit a reflection of at least 1000 words that responds to the following prompt: In your reflection, answer the following questions.
-What did you come to understand about race, ethnicity, gender, religion, social class, ability/disability, sexual orientation, nationality and/or immigration status through you experience?
+In your reflection, answer the following questions.
+What did you come to understand about race, ethnicity, gender, religion, social class, ability/disability, sexual orientation, nationality and/or immigration status through your experience?
 What did you come to understand about the ways in which social and cultural systems develop out of adaption to environmental and historical contexts?
 What did you come to understand about the ways in which attitudes, practices, and systems can create opportunities for some and barriers for others?

 Current SMU students who wish to take an SMU course that they believe has activities that satisfy this Proficiency & Experience, must submit, prior to beginning the course: